- About ME

 In general, the ASO acts as a resource for information.
 In cases where the ASO is not able to provide information, students will be referred to the appropriate University organizations.
 You can reach the ASO by emailing firstname.lastname@example.org.

 Please note that our office becomes quite hectic in September due to new student arrivals and from January through March due to application processing, which has strict deadlines that must be met.
-Though we will endeavor to help you with any requests you may have in a prompt and efficient manner, we would greatly appreciate your patience during this time period.
+Though we will endeavor to help you with any requests you may have in a prompt and efficient manner, we would greatly appreciate your patience during these time periods.

 The Main Office in Mechanical Engineering (2250 GG Brown) is responsible for processing employment paperwork for GSRAs, Graders, and GSIs.